iman-sedgh/dongchi/README.md

 ## About The Project
 Dongchi is a Service in which you could manage your "Dong"s.
-You can create a safe box (صندوق) and invite your friends to join .
+You can create a safe box (صندوق) and invite your friends to join.
 Each member of the safe box owns a balance and each box has got a sum total balance of all members` parts.
-Regarding the bright side, each user could take part in several different boxes or even create one as easy as possible .
+Regarding the bright side, each user could take part in several different boxes or even create one as easy as possible.
-When you deposit some money in one of your boxes, your own balance and total balance will increase(only in that specific box) and when some money is taken out, the balance of members would relatively decrease.
+When you deposit some money in one of your boxes, your own balance and total balance will increase(only in that specific box)
+and when some money is taken out, the balance of members would relatively decrease.

 ### Built With
 I used Django framework for backend and Bootstrap for forntend